 The average wait time to see a therapist is around six weeks.
 However, this can vary significantly depending on the location, availability of therapists in the area, and the type of treatment you need.
 Sometimes, waitlists for therapy can be several months long, particularly in areas with a high demand for mental health services.

-Tips to Cope While Waiting to See a Therapist
+16 Tips To Help You When Waiting to See a Therapist

 Waiting to see a therapist can be challenging, but there are steps you can take to help manage your mental health while you wait.
-Here are some tips and resources you can consider:
+Here are some tips you should consider:

 If you’re on a waitlist at one agency, it’s a good idea to reach out to other agencies in your area to see if they have any openings.
 This can help you receive treatment faster and allow you to try out a couple of different therapists to find the best one for you.